Foo-Manroot/foo-manroot.github.io/_posts/2017-11-18-gnuradio-ook.markdown

 though, and should be enough to start playing with SDR.

-More info about the RTL-SDR can be found on [rtl-sdr.com](https://www.rtl-sdr.com), including a store to buy hardware and multiple tutorials to build or buy an antenna that suits your needs, decode NOAA signals to get
-[amazing meteorologic images](https://www.reddit.com/r/RTLSDR/search?q=noaa&restrict_sr=on)...
+More info about the RTL-SDR can be found on [rtl-sdr.com](https://www.rtl-sdr.com), including a store to buy hardware and multiple tutorials, like how to build or buy an antenna that suits your needs, or to decode NOAA signals to get [amazing meteorologic images](https://www.reddit.com/r/RTLSDR/search?q=noaa&restrict_sr=on)...